ENDscript 2.0

 • Two PyMOL session files are generated.
 They can be downloaded and interactively examined with the molecular 3D visualization program PyMOL installed on the user's computer.

-• The first PyMOL file is named "Cartoon":
+• The first PyMOL file is called "Cartoon":

-• The second PyMOL file is named "Sausage":
+• The second PyMOL file is called "Sausage":

 It shows a variable tube representation of the Cα trace of the query.